abadrawy/BakingApp/README.md

 • Used a MediaPlayer/Exoplayer to display videos.<br />
 • Handled error cases in Android.<br />
-• Adedd a widget to the app experience.<br />
+• Added a widget to the app experience.<br />
 • Leveraged a third-party library.<br />
 • Used Fragments to create a responsive design that works on phones as well as tablets.<br />